meghrathod/kabootar/README.md

 ## How are peers discovered?

 -   In a P2P file sharing system, peers need to be able to find each other before they can send files.
 To do this we need to have a way to identify peers.
 A signaling server is a server that can be used to exchange this information.
 -   Signaling server listens to requests for creating rooms and adding peers to rooms.
 Once a room has been created, whenever a client goes to the file sharing link a `GET` request is made to the `/ws/:room_id` route with the `mKey` for a master or `cKey` for a client as query parameters.
 If the room exists, the client is added to the room and a WebSocket connection is established with the client.

 ## How are files transferred?

 -   Files are transferred using the WebRTC protocol.
 WebRTC is an open standard that provides web browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.
 The WebRTC components have been optimized to best serve this purpose.
 -   WebRTC protocol is inherently secure and uses encryption to transfer files.
 It also uses ICE to find the best route to transfer files.
 This makes our file transfer secure, fast and reliable.

+## Data Flow in Kabootar

+### Sender

+-   User clicks on the Share a File button on the homepage.
+-   A post request sent has the body with two values: `[<"t","f">, <IP | null>]` where the boolean is true if the user wants to use the local network and the IP is the IP address of the peer that is used for local discovery.
+-   The rendezvous server creates a new room and returns a response with `roomID`, `masterKey`, `clientKey`, `turnKey`, `pin`, `discoveryIP`, `name` and `emoji`.
+-   The sender is prompted to select a file to be shared.
+-   The sender is redirected to the room page with the `roomID` and `masterKey` in the URL.
+-   The sender has a master event dispatcher that updates the UI and handles all the events.
+-   The sender also has a master handler that keeps track of all peers in a map, handles joining and leaving of peers(sending event handling messages to the dispatcher), handling messages .
+-   The master client then new peer called MasterClient which is responsible for sending and receiving messages to and from the peers.
+-   The connections are created using WebRTC as described in the WebRTC section below.